emk-creator/Ella-Clock/README.md

 - Java Swing (or JavaFX, replace as needed)
 - IntelliJ IDEA / VS Code (optional: mention your IDE)

-## 📷 Screenshot

-*(Optional — add a screenshot here if you want to show what it looks like!)*
-You can upload an image in your repo and link it like this:

 ```markdown
 ![EllaClock Screenshot](assets/screenshot.png)
 📁 How to Run